magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 1. Wait for deployment to complete.

-1. Verify the upgrade in your integration, staging, or production system by using SSH to log in and checking the version.
+1. Verify the upgrade in your Integration, Staging, or Production environment by using SSH to log in and check the version.

     ```bash
       php bin/magento --version